 Here is their Punnett Square.
 You can see that every baby in the nest box will carry at least one defective gene causing autosomal recessive disorders.
 Babies 1 and 3 will be asymptomatic cataract carriers.
 But what about Babies 2 and 4??

 Damask had a litter of 7 babies.
 Our plan was to grow them for 6 months to give the cataracts time to show themselves, if any.

 As it turned out, 10 days shy of 3 months old, one of the babies was already showing a growing cataract:

 Just ONE positive cataract proves for certain that Damask DOES carry a faulty gene, because in order to get cataracts, the baby has to get a defective gene from BOTH parents.
 Now, by filling in the Punnett Square’s blanks, we see that one half of the offspring can be expected to come down with cataracts (one more bunny did).

 But it doesn't take 50% of affected offspring to confirm the presence of a recessive gene.
 Just one instance of an autosomal recessive disorder or trait, even over multiple breedings, is enough to confirm the presence of that recessive genetic trait.

 Ten days later at exactly 3 months old, the cataracts in our young black buck were milky white.
 The youngster was blind already.

 If the test animal carries just ONE defective gene, you'll need to repeat the test breeding to improve your chances of an accurate test.
 You should probably plan for 16 offspring, or 2-3 test-litters.
 We used a carrier doe to test-breed the bucks.
 If the first litter revealed no cataracts, we invariably repeated the breeding.
-We wanted to be SURE that if the cataracts were there we would find them.
+We wanted to be SURE that if the cataract gene was there we would find it.